Sophie Marceau

 Sophie Marceau and Christopher Lambert

-Marceau lived alone for over a year and even decided that serious relationships weren't for her.
+Marceau stayed single for over a year, even deciding that serious relationships just weren't her thing.
 But at the 2015 Cannes Festival, where she was a jury member, she met 38-year-old chef Cyril Lignac.
-Sophie was 49 at the time and didn't consider a relationship with a "youngster."
-In 2016, however, they bonded over tragedy: Cyril lost his mother, and in Warsaw, Marceau's first husband, director Andrzej Żuławski, passed away from cancer.
+Sophie was 49 and initially wasn't interested in dating someone so much younger.
+But in 2016, tragedy brought them together: Cyril lost his mother, while in Warsaw, Marceau's first husband, director Andrzej Żuławski, died from cancer.

 On the right: Cyril Lignac